JonKing93/JonKing93/README.md

 I'm a climate researcher and data scientist at the University of Arizona.
 My research focuses on paleoclimate data assimilation.
 I'm the author and developer of DASH, a Matlab package for paleoclimate data assimilation workflow, as well as other climate-related projects.
 Check out [my website](https://jonking93.github.io) for more details about my work.

 ### Suggested Repositories
-Here are some of my suggested repositories
+Here are some of my most popular repositories

 * [DASH](https://github.com/JonKing93/DASH): A Matlab package for paleoclimate data assimilation workflow.
 You can find documentation on the [DASH Website](https://jonking93.github.io/DASH).